The Windmill Turns Both Ways

 Naruto winced.
 "No, I didn't mean it like that, Sakura-chan!
 I just meant...
 I should have been there to help, but I wasn't.
 And we had to rely on other teams until Sasuke took out those Sound guys.
 I still don't even really know what happened with all of that."

 "Whoever made it would probably know by now," Shino intoned.
 "Why?
-Because Kurenai-sensei said the Godaime would follow the choices the Sandaime already made."
+Because Kurenai-sensei said the Godaime would follow the choice the Sandaime already made."

-"That's probably true, but she's bound to have been busy with other things besides the Chuunin selection.
-Not to mention that there are some other people who also get a say in it," Sakura mused.
+"That's probably true, but she's bound to have been busy with other things besides the chuunin selection.
+And there are some other people who get a say in it, too," Sakura said.

 "No way, the other countries wouldn't stand for that," Sakura said dismissively, waving a hand.
 "If no one makes it, it'll be because no one was good enough.
 Why do you care, anyway?
 You lost in the preliminaries like I did."

-"Well, Naruto beat me that time, but if he beat me to Chuunin too, I'd have to seriously consider quitting as a ninja—" he dodged Naruto's punch with a cackle and hid behind Hinata, who spluttered in the face of an enraged Naruto.
+"Well, Naruto beat me that time, but if he beat me to chuunin too, I'd have to seriously consider quitting as a ninja—" he dodged Naruto's punch with a cackle and hid behind Hinata, who spluttered at being brought into the middle of it.
 Akamaru barked excitedly from on top of Kiba's hood.

 "How do you feel, Sasuke-kun?"
 Sakura asked as she and Naruto drifted back to the rest of their team.

-"Tired," he said, but didn't feel the need to elaborate any further.
+"Tired," he said, not bothering to elaborate.
 He looked tired.
-There were bags under his eyes even though he'd spent so much time sleeping recently.
+There were bags under his eyes, even though he'd spent so much time sleeping recently.

-"You just need to go home and rest," Naruto advised, a little bit gruffly.
-He wasn't sure how to act around his best friend anymore.
-"You're still better off than you were yesterday, so I'm sure you'll be almost at full strength tomorrow."
+"Eh, you just need to go home and rest," Naruto said gruffly.
+"You're still better off than you were yesterday, so I'm sure you'll be at full strength by tomorrow."

-"Maybe... maybe we should ask if our team can wait a little longer before we go on any missions," Sakura said hesitantly.
+"Maybe... maybe we should ask if our team can wait a little longer before we go on any missions?"
+Sakura glanced from Sasuke to Kakashi.

-"No," Sasuke said suddenly, his voice sharpening.
+"No," Sasuke said, his voice sharpening.
 "I'm not so weak I can't handle whatever stupid little D or C-ranked mission they decide to send us on next.
 It's better than sitting around here doing nothing."

 "Well..."
 Kakashi said, and he eye-smiled when they all turned to look at him.
-"Just so you all know, I think you will have to do this next one on your own.
+"Just so you all know, the next one will be on your own.
 I have a solo mission starting, but you three will be sent out once you are ready, whether I am back or not.
-Perhaps it will be more of a challenge than you think."
+Maybe it will be more of a challenge than you think."

-Sasuke just gave a 'hn' in response, which rolled off of Kakashi, as usual.
+Sasuke just gave a 'hn' in response, as usual, which rolled off of Kakashi, as usual.

 "I have to be up very early, unfortunately, so I will see you all later," Kakashi said.
 He casually withdrew his Icha Icha Paradise and walked off with his nose buried in it.